City · Italy · Europe

 Safety

-Milan is generally considered a safe city for travelers, with low crime rates compared to other European capitals.
-However, like any major urban area, it is wise to remain vigilant against common issues such as pickpocketing, especially in crowded areas like public transport, markets, and tourist hotspots.
-Violent crime is rare, but petty theft can occur.
-It is advisable to keep an eye on your belongings and avoid displaying valuable items openly.
-Additionally, be cautious when using ATMs, and consider using those located inside banks or in well-lit, populated areas.
-For the latest safety updates, consult local authorities or your embassy.
+Milan is generally considered a safe city for tourists, with a low crime rate compared to other major European cities.
+However, like any large urban area, petty crimes such as pickpocketing can occur, especially in crowded areas like public transport, major attractions, and tourist hotspots.
+It is advisable to stay vigilant, keep your belongings secure, and avoid displaying valuable items openly.
+While violent crime is rare, it is still wise to be cautious, particularly at night and in less populated areas.
+Always trust your instincts and seek help if you feel uncomfortable.
+Check local news for any updates on safety conditions before your visit.

 Practical Tips